 Alcohol is not permitted within the historic dike system.
 Open containers of alcohol are prohibited within the passenger compartments of motor vehicles.

 All cultural and natural resources are protected by law.
 Climbing on historic features is not permitted.
-The possession of metal detectors or firearms within the park is prohibited.
+The possession of metal detectors within the park is prohibited.